 As you start learning which of your purchases brings value to your life and discarding the ones that don’t, you’ll be able to revamp your budget.

-In other words, look at all of your expenses and figure out a way to either reduce or eliminate them.
+In other words, look at all of your estimated annual expenses and figure out a way to either reduce or eliminate them.

 Some examples are: